DannieSchu/api-client/README.md

 ## Approach
 1. Created component diagram to plan passage of props and control of state.
-   * Used only function components
+   * Used only function components.
 2. Built out each presentation component individually with snapshot tests and CSS.
 3. Worked in vertical slices to add functionality from parent container component.
    * Maintained a functioning app as new features were added by adhering to agile methodologies.